unstream/hello/README.md

 The module mandelbrot implements the persistence services for users and fractals using Spring Data and neo4j.
 It also implements the Mandelbrot image creation services.
 #### admin
-This module implements an admin server to monitor the fractal app.
-To do so, you need to enable the management in /hello/hello-ingo/src/main/resources/application.properties
+This module implements an spring-boot-admin-server to monitor the fractal app.
+To do so you need to enable the management in /hello/hello-ingo/src/main/resources/application.properties.